RoughlyUnderscore/UnderscoreEnchants/CONTRIBUTING.md

 1) If a new feature can have a unit test, it should have a unit test.
 This also applies to API implementations.
 2) If a new feature can be optimized, it should be optimized.
 This also applies to API implementations.
 3) If a new feature can be written in Kotlin, it should be written in Kotlin.
 While Java code is still welcome, the project is slowly moving to fully Kotlin.
+4) If the new code is untested (including any unit tests failing), it will not be accepted.

 ### Requirements
 * `Java 19`